Learnosity Toolkit (LT)

 Usage

-Depending on where you are, import either the assessment or authoring into your project.
-You can import index
+Depending on which API you are working with, you will be importing either the assessment or authoring modules into your project.
+You can import core or bundle from both areas.

-module contains the LT toolkit only, no extensions.
-This is the smallest file size (around 16kB for assessment and 3kB for authoring) and may be all you need.
+The core module contains the LT toolkit only, no extensions.
+This is the smallest file size (around 23kB for assessment and 11kB for authoring) and may be all you need.

-If you want 1 or 2 extensions, you can import them manually to keep the overall file size down.
+If you want 1 or 2 extensions, you should import them individually to keep the overall file size down.

 import { LT } from '@caspingus/lt/assessment/core';